 Some thoughts and advice on writing up

-As stated in the Board of Graduate Studies PhD format requirements, a Computer Laboratory PhD dissertation should not “exceed ...
+As stated in the Student Registry PhD format requirements, a Computer Laboratory PhD thesis “is not to exceed [...]
 60,000 words including tables and footnotes, but excluding appendices, bibliography, photographs and diagrams.”

 Candidates abusing these rules mostly risk annoying their examiners.
 Of particular concern is the misconception that tables and equations do not count as words, while they actually take significantly longer to read than mere text.
 The words “photographs and diagrams” refer to entities that can be taken in with a single glance rather than a page of detailed equations.
 Tables, equations and the like are best counted as having the number of words that text occupying the same area would have.
 The safest way to justify being under the 60,000 word limit is to count the words on a page with most plain text, and divide 60,000 by that to give a page limit.
 Another way of getting an estimate of the effective word count is